avl/noatun/docs/docs.md

 Collections offer a challenge.
 To illustrate this, consider vectors.

-It may seem that pushing a new item at the end of a vector `crate::prelude::NoatunVec` should not introduce any read dependency.
+It may seem that pushing a new item at the end of a vector `prelude::NoatunVec` should not introduce any read dependency.
 But actually, the result of such a push depends on the previous contents of, and thus all previous writes to the vector.
 The reason for this is that later messages may use the length of the vector in calculations.

-Pruning any messages that wrote to a `crate::prelude::NoatunVec` would change the later return value of `crate::prelude::NoatunVec::len`, and this could change the final materialized state.
-Because of this `crate::prelude::NoatunVec` *does* record a read dependency on previous messages when pushing to a `crate::prelude::NoatunVec`.
+Pruning any messages that wrote to a `prelude::NoatunVec` would change the later return value of `prelude::NoatunVec::len`, and this could change the final materialized state.
+Because of this `prelude::NoatunVec` *does* record a read dependency on previous messages when pushing to a `prelude::NoatunVec`.

-To work around this, `crate::prelude::OpaqueNoatunVec` exists.
-It works like `crate::prelude::NoatunVec`, but does not record read dependencies when pushing new elements.
-The downside is that it does not support a regular `len` operation.
-This way, pruning an element from a `crate::prelude::OpaqueNoatunVec` is not observable to any message.
+To work around this, `prelude::OpaqueNoatunVec` exists.
+It works like `prelude::NoatunVec`, but does not record read dependencies when pushing new elements.
+The downside is that it does not support a regular 'len' operation.
+This way, pruning an element from a `prelude::OpaqueNoatunVec` is not observable to any message.
 Remember that we never prune a message if information it wrote could be read by a later message.
 So if the message we're about to prune wrote an item that is actually read itself by a message, the pruning will not occur.